Through June 26, 2012

 Junjian Yi is a post-doctoral scholar in the Department of Economics at the University of Chicago, jointly supervised by Prof. Becker and Heckman.
 Dr. Yi received his M.Phil. and Ph.D. degrees in Economics at the Chinese University of Hong Kong in 2007 and 2011 respectively, supervised by Prof. Junsen Zhang.
 Before entering the Chinese University of Hong Kong, he obtained his master degree in Economics at Zhejiang University in 2005, supervised by Prof. Xianguo Yao.
 Dr. Yi is interested in Labor and Demographic Economics and Development Economics.
 Specifically, he has been focused on three major topics: (i) The causes and consequences of the demographic changes in Mainland China, Hong Kong, and East Asia, including topics on marriage, fertility, and sex ratio imbalance; (ii) Education, migration, labor market dynamics, and inequality in Mainland China and Hong Kong; (iii) Family behaviors, human capital formation, and intergenerational mobility.

 Zhong Zhao is a professor of economics at the School of Labor and Human Resources, Renmin University of China since 2008, and a research fellow of the Institute for the Study of Labor (IZA) at Bonn, Germany.
 He holds a bachelor’s degree in economics from the Renmin University of China and a doctorate degree in economics from the Johns Hopkins University.
-Prior to assuming his position at Renmin University of China, he had worked at IZA, Peking University, and Finance Bureau of Yunnan Province.
+Prior to assuming his position at Renmin University of China, he had worked at IZA, Peking University and Finance Bureau of Yunnan Province.
 Currently he is an associate editor of the IZA Journal of Labor & Development.
-His main areas of interest are labor economics, health economics, applied micro-econometrics, and social program evaluation.
-His recent research topics on China include earnings instability and inequality, rural-urban migration, labor contract and labor relations in China, and Health & health care reform in China.
+His main areas of interest are labor economics, health economics, applied micro-econometrics and the evolution of social programs.
+His recent research topics on China include earnings instability and inequality, rural-urban migration, contracted labor and labor relations, health and health care reform in China.

 Organizers: James Heckman (Department of Economics), Dali Yang (Department of Political Science), in collaboration with Becker-Friedman the Institute at the University of Chicago, and Zhong Zhao, Renmin University of China School of Labor and Human Resources.